Skip to main content

 The Task Mining Client software is versioned and the version number is indicated where relevant.
 For example, functionality marked as FROM 2.1.3, was introduced in version 2.1.3 of the Task Mining Client software and is not available for versions prior to 2.1.3.
 For more information about Task Mining software releases, see the Task Mining software installation release notes.

-The settings given are for version 2.19 of the Configuration Editor.
-If you're using an older version, the sections and fields may be slightly different but the possible and default values should be the same.
+The Configuration Editor settings given here are for the latest version of the Configuration Editor, If you're using an older version, the sections and fields may vary slightly but the possible and default values shoud be the same.

 Menu item